Certificate IV in

 Joanne comes from a workplace training background.
 She spent 12 years at Adecco Group where she worked her way up to be National Training Manager and was responsible for national training needs analysis, delivery and facilitation across the network of branches including sales, service delivery and product knowledge.
 Her previous positions have also included Training Co-ordinator at Clarins and senior HR positions in a number of large companies.

 Jo holds the TAE40110 Cert IV in Training and Assessment.
+She also holds the Diploma of Vocational Education and Training qualification (TAE50111).

 Joanna Gee - Sydney CBD